Ada-Developers-Academy/ada-build/learning-to-code/hello-world/README.md

 * Write a hello world program in a Ruby file and execute it from the terminal
 		1. Open terminal
 		2. Type `touch hello_world.rb` to create the file
-		3. Type `atom .` to open the file in Atom
+		3. Type `code .` to open the file in VS Code
 		4. Type `puts "Hello, World"` and save the file
 		5. In terminal type `ruby hello_world.rb` and press [enter]
 * Reflect on the steps you completed, and try them a few more times without referencing the instructions to practice